Histwo/Histwo.github.io/_posts/2025-05-15-JL-LD-Cream.md

 ---
-title: "Jacobsen’s Ladder and the Ladder of Deceit: Unveiling the Manipulation Through Prince’s \“Cream\”"
+title: "Jacobsen’s Ladder and the Ladder of Deceit: Unveiling the Manipulation Through Prince’s 'Cream'"
 date: 2025-05-15
 ---